MagnificentRimsy/EasySharp/README.md

 #### ApiGenericMsg
-ApiGenericMsg present you with a default message template and better resopnse type Can easly be used in controllers, `ApiGenericMsg.OnEntityCreateSuccess<T>(dto, EntityName)`.
+ApiGenericMsg present you with a default message template and better resopnse type.
+And can easly be used in controllers by calling `ApiGenericMsg.OnEntityCreateSuccess<T>(dto, EntityName)`.
+Available CRUD message template,

+ - OnEntityCreateSuccess
+ - OnEntityCreateError
+ - OnEntityDeleteSuccess
+ - OnEntityDeleteError
+ - OnEntityUpdateSuccess
+ - OnEntityUpdateError .. etc

 ```
  [HttpPost]